drone/docs/content/manage/proxy_network.md

 # Overview

-This document provides high-level instructions for configuring Drone to work with a corporate proxy server.
+This section of the documentation provides high-level instructions for configuring Drone to work with a corporate proxy server.
 This may be required when running Drone behind a corporate firewall.

 # HTTP Proxy